 On a phone, in a faded envelope, on a reel, in a carousel, or encased in some sort of plastic cartridge, we all have a lot of visual history.
 Technology keeps changing, and we vow to deal with it ‘someday’.
 Every day I see clients struggle with the quantity, and the pain of having to make decisions.
 But there’s another way!

 A client need nudged me to finally connect with a business I’ve been meaning to’ know more about for some time.

 Meet Lorinda and George, owners of Photo Works in Pleasantville.
-On the corner of Bedford Road and Marble Ave, you know you’ve see their shop!
+Village fixtures, but now in a new shop about 150 south of the original location.
 Combined, they have 60 years in the business, marrying a love of the art form, with a passion for technology that makes preserving, organizing and accessing it easier for their clients.

 - Preserves, and backs up